- by Bergeron

 Patreon is a subscription-based website for creative minds.
 Instead of a one-time donation, patrons pledge on a monthly basis.
 Alternatively, if the creator doesn’t produce content frequently enough to justify charging monthly, Patreon also allows for per-project or per-update donations.
 In exchange for their support, patrons gain access to exclusive content and downloads.
-The platform has made it possible for many YouTubers and comic artists to make a living doing what they love.
+The platform has made it possible for many YouTubers, podcasters, and comic artists to make a living doing what they love.

 Have you ever been on a website and seen sidebar buttons that read ‘Buy Me A Coffee’, ‘Buy Me A Tea’ or ‘Buy Me A Hot Coco?’
 Those are all thanks to Ko-Fi.
 The default donation is $3 – roughly the cost of a coffee.
 If the donor wants, they can purchase multiple “coffees” or choose to have their donation occur on a monthly basis.
 These small gestures of kindness show support for content creators of all kinds.

 Indiegogo is a crowdfunding platform that enables inventors and entrepreneurs to make their visions a reality.
 Entrepreneurs can start a campaign to raise capital for their business.
 Successful campaigns have raised millions of dollars in funding.
 Additionally, Indiegogo provides its users with expert support to help make campaigns more successful.
 Another perk is that donors can get a gift from the company they’re supporting.
 Usually the thank-you gifts are tiered, with a better gift for a higher donation amount.
 This model can help encourage people to donate since they’ll get something back.